Teaching English in Switzerland

 On Lago Maggiore in Ticino, Switzerland

 If you have a very healthy bank balance, it is possible to get a permit for a lengthy stay in Switzerland.
 The rest of us have two or three options.

 The easiest option is to fall in love and get married to a Swiss.
 Understandably, this might not be the most practical option and does seem a bit drastic if you are only planning on staying a year or so.

 Many non-EU foreign nationals, including Americans, can stay in Switzerland without a permit for tourism or study for up to three months.
 After this you must leave Switzerland.
 You can re-enter after a month but only for a further three months — in total you cannot stay longer than six months in any one year.
 While in Switzerland, you have no right to work, and you cannot look for work.
 Working visas are available for more than three months but only employers can apply for them.
 The potential employee cannot enter Switzerland and take up work until the visa is granted.
 What this means then is that all the job hunting and the application process must be done back home.

-This system works well enough for short or long-term IT specialists looking for work with large companies in Switzerland (by making use of an internet site like monster.com) but doesn’t make it easy for teachers, especially when so much of our work is freelance or through word-of-mouth.
+This system works well enough for short or long-term IT specialists looking for work with large companies in Switzerland (by making use of an website like monster.com or indeed.com) but doesn’t make it easy for teachers, especially when so much of our work is freelance or through word-of-mouth.